 We’re on a mission to figure out what kinds of videos do best for promoting audio on social media, and will be using Headliner to test different variations of audiograms and see what comes out on top.
 As you may have seen in our previous posts, we were looking for the best way to do a proper A/B test on social media and found Facebook’s Split Testing Platform for Ads to be the easiest way to do this.

 This test is all about caption styles.
-We wanted to see how our 7 preset styles fared against each other.
-Unfortunately, Facebook split testing works for up to 5 different units, so we didn’t get to test two of the styles.
-We chose the 5 styles that are most unique from each other for the test (sorry Dark Background and Large Heading, we love you both, but you’re just too similar to Default and Centered Heading).
+We wanted to see how our seven preset styles fared against each other.
+Unfortunately, Facebook split testing only works for up to five different units, so we didn’t get to test two of the styles.
+We chose the five styles that are most unique from each other for the test (sorry Dark Background and Large Heading, we love you both, but you’re just too similar to Default and Centered Heading).

 Check out the results below.

 We put these video units into a Traffic Acquisition Split test.
 The units appeared as follows:

 |#3 Centered Heading||314||5498||5.71%||$0.13|

 Bold Description ruled the test, getting a CTR of a little over 6%, followed by the similar style Block Description at 5.82%.
 Both of these styles feature bold, large text that take over the lower third of the video, something to consider when you’re deciding which caption style to use for your next video.

 Finally, if you have a podcast and want to team up for a similar test, firstname.lastname@example.org!